 Getting dismissed can feel personal or even hurt when you want to serve.

-Admittedly, the case may have details that automatically exclude you from the jury, but you are not made privy to it.
+Admittedly, the case may have details that automatically exclude you from the jury, but you are not privy to them.

 Another reason is the lawyers’ strategies.
-John Oliver of Last Week Tonight has raised an important point: who do we mean by ‘peers’ in “a jury of one’s peers”?
+John Oliver, the host of Last Week Tonight, has raised an important point: who do we mean by ‘peers’ in “a jury of one’s peers”?
 Is it the defendant’s peers or the prosecutor’s peers?
 Fairness is a slippery concept here.

-A representative cross-section of the population should form the jury.
-In other words, the jury should be as diverse as the county’s demographics.
+The jury should consist of a representative cross-section of the population—that is, it should be as diverse as the county’s demographics.

 However, in practice, many lawyers look for people who are a clean slate for them to write on.
 The lawyers want to win the case, so going the extra mile to ensure a diverse and fair trial may not be their top priority.